Child support in Sweden

 In Sweden you cannot deduct against tax what you pay for your child’s upkeep.

-If the parents live in two different countries
+Child support when the parents live in different countries

 An agreement on child support made in Denmark, Finland, Iceland, Norway, and Sweden is valid in the other Nordic countries, and a set amount can be enforced in another Nordic country.